UNIT 1: DATA IN THE ARTS AND HUMANITIES

 - “Why Shouldn’t You Share Personal Data with chatGPT or other AI Chatbots

--Hands on with DOT and other LLMs of your choice
+-Hands on with DOT and other LLMs in VSCode to extend text analysis

 -summarization, OCR correction, information extraction (using Annie’s letters)